kmlefran/aiida-aimall/paper.md

 ## Running Simple AIMAll Calculations

 The simplest functionality provided by `aiida-aimall` is running AIMAll calculations.
-All AIMAll calculations utilize the `AimqbParameters` `Data` type provided by `aiida-aimall`.
+All AIMAll calculations utilize the `AimqbParameters` datatype provided by `aiida-aimall`.
 The `AimqbParameters` datatype is a validator for `AIMAll` command line input.
 Command line parameters are to be provided as a dictionary, then `AimqbParameters` ensures that the parameters match options available for AIMAll software as [defined on the software website](https://aim.tkgristmill.com/manual/aimqb/aimqb.html), and that the correct data type is provided for each parameter.
 In this way, `AimqbParameters` verifies the provided input to AIMAll calculations prior to launch of the calculation.
 These parameters, along with `SinglefileData` of a valid AIMAll input file, a `Code` object for AIMAll software, and relevant metadata are provided to an `AimqbCalculation`.

 This functionality in itself is an overcomplication of the simple process of running the software normally.
 However, it does have some benefits.
-The output is already extracted and stored in the database in a readily useable manner.
-Related, it is now simple to see the history of the calculation.
+The output is already extracted and stored in the database in a readily useable manner through the use of the `AimqbBaseParser`.
+It is now simple to see the history of the calculation.

+## Substituent Properties

+Some of the workflows in `aiida-aimall` automate calculation of substituent properties from AIMAll output.
+The `SubstituentParameterWorkChain` does this automatically, and any routine AIMAll calculation can make use of this by using the `AimqbGroupParser`, which can be provided in metadata input to `AimqbCalculation` as an entry in the metadata dictionary: `metadata.options.parser_name:'aimall.group'`.
+A detailed description of the calculated substituent properties is available [in a tutorial in the documentation.](https://aiida-aimall.readthedocs.io/en/latest/tutorials/aimqbgroupcalculation.html) Integrated and graph properties are obtained.

 ## Integrations with Computational Chemistry Software

 `aiida-aimall`'s main draw is that it enables automation to link the outputs of standard computational chemistry software directly to an AIMAll calculation.
-A list of provided workflows is shown in Table COMPLETE.
+A list of provided workflows is shown in Table 1.
 The software with the most robust implementation is Gaussian software,[@gaussian] as Gaussian already has an implemented `aiida` package.
+Other computational chemistry software like ORCA can be run through the `QMToAIMWorkchain`, which uses `aiida-shell` to run software than can be run through the command line.
+If .molden or .cp2k output formats are available, one could alternatively use these to generate the needed .wfx files for AIMAll, and automatically run AIMAll through the `GenerateWFXToAIMWorkchain`.

 Table 1: Main workflows provided by `aiida-aimall`, their `aiida` entry points that can be used to load them by `aiida.plugins.WorkflowFactory`, and a brief description.
 These workflows all end with the output of an `AimqbCalculation` as their main output.[]{label="workflows"}